 - Remember, when adding such minerals to the soil, you are playing with chemistry.
 Unless you are a chemist and really know what you are doing, err on the side of caution -- do not add lime based on the erroneous notion that "it can't hurt anything because it is natural."

-- Some plant problems are caused by a soil's being too sweet.
+- Some plant problems are caused by soil being too sweet.
 Chlorosis (appearing as a yellow discoloration on a plant's leaves) is an example.
 The Utah State University Extension remarks that chlorosis is "caused by iron deficiency, usually in high pH soils (pH above 7.0)."
 Iron can become unavailable to a plant growing in ground that is so high in pH (that is, the iron may be present in the soil, but the plant is unable to access it).

 - Lime often fails to provide a "quick fix."
 That is why liming is often treated as one of the tasks of lawn and garden care in the fall (as opposed to waiting till spring).
 If you rototill lime into your garden in autumn, you may actually start to see some results in terms of vegetable plant or landscape plant performance over the course of the following growing season.